TanjaKec/datachallenge/content/day1/ImportExport/_index.en.markdown

 It’s the first big hurdle to dealing with data in R.

-You are most likelly to have looked at, organised and examined your data files in Excel.
+You are most likely to have looked at, organised and examined your data files in Excel.

 Opening data in R is fairly simply, but organising it for analysis might take some thought and consideration.
-You'll guess that it is possible to use **File | Import Dataset** menu option in RStudio to import your data (to learn more see [Importing Data with RStudio](https://support.rstudio.com/hc/en-us/articles/218611977-Importing-Data-with-RStudio)), however we’re going to do it the proper way with a command.
+You'll guess that it is possible to use the **File | Import Dataset** menu option in RStudio to import your data (to learn more see [Importing Data with RStudio](https://support.rstudio.com/hc/en-us/articles/218611977-Importing-Data-with-RStudio)), however we’re going to do it the proper way with a command.

 R can import all types of data: